DennisWayo/PhoQSim-Open-Source/README.md

 PhoQSim is an open-source photonic quantum simulator designed to enable researchers, educators, and developers to explore quantum photonic circuits with ease.
 Built to support Gaussian and non-Gaussian systems, PhoQSim bridges theoretical research and experimental implementation while prioritizing scalability, usability, and accessibility.

 ## Key Features

-	* 📡 Simulate Gaussian and Non-Gaussian Systems Efficiently model photonic quantum circuits, including single-photon sources, squeezing operations, and photon-number-resolving detectors.
+- 📡 **Simulate Gaussian and Non-Gaussian Systems**
+  Efficiently model photonic quantum circuits, including single-photon sources, squeezing operations, and photon-number-resolving detectors.

-	* 🔄 Real-Time Visualization
+- 🔄 **Real-Time Visualization**
   Explore phase-space representations (e.g., Wigner functions) and photon distributions with intuitive visual tools.

-	* 🔗 Integration-Ready
+- 🔗 **Integration-Ready**
-Seamlessly connects with platforms like Strawberry Fields, PennyLane, and device-level tools like Lumerical.
+  Seamlessly connects with platforms like [Strawberry Fields](https://strawberryfields.ai), [PennyLane](https://pennylane.ai), and device-level tools like Lumerical.

-	* 🚀 Scalability and Performance
+- 🚀 **Scalability and Performance**
   Leverages advanced computational techniques, including tensor networks and GPU acceleration, for large-scale systems.

-	* 💡 Open-Source and Community-Driven
+- 💡 **Open-Source and Community-Driven**
   Contribute to and benefit from a growing ecosystem of photonic quantum tools.

 ## Getting Started

 Coming soon.....

-## Roadmap
+## Development Phases

 PhoQSim’s development is structured into four key phases:

+1. **Research and Planning**
-	1. Research and Planning: Develop mathematical models for Gaussian and non-Gaussian systems.
+   Develop mathematical models for Gaussian and non-Gaussian systems.

+2. **Core Development**
-	2. Core Development: Implement scalable solvers and noise modeling.
+   Implement scalable solvers and robust noise modeling.

+3. **Interface and Visualization**
-	3. Interface and Visualization: Build an interactive SwiftUI-based interface and real-time visualization tools.
+   Build an interactive SwiftUI-based interface and real-time visualization tools.

+4. **Open-Source Launch**
-	4. Open-Source Launch: Release on GitHub with documentation, tutorials, and community engagement.
+   Release on GitHub with documentation, tutorials, and active community engagement.

 ## How to Contribute
 Coming soon.....